A note on matchings in abelian groups: Abstract

 \section{Abstract}

-The question of finding sets of monomials which are removable from a generic homogeneous polynomial through a linear change in its variables raised by E. K. Wakeford in 1916.
+The question of finding sets of monomials which are removable from a generic homogeneous polynomial through a linear change in its variables was raised by E. K. Wakeford in 1916.
 This linear algebra question motivated J. Losonczy to define the concept of acyclic matchings in $\mathbb{Z}^n$, and later in abelian groups.
 In this paper, we give a constructive approach to study the acyclic matchings in cyclic groups.
+We also introduce the notion of weakly matched subsets and investigate its relation with matchings in abelian groups.